-If the outdoor temperature sensor is not connected or the cable is short-circuited, the controller assumes that the outdoor temperature is 0 (zero) °C.

-Only for room temperature sensor connection.
+- If the outdoor temperature sensor is not connected or the cable is short-circuited, the controller assumes that the outdoor temperature is 0 (zero) °C. - Only for room temperature sensor connection.
 The room temperature signal can also be available from a Remote Control Unit (ECA 30 / 31).
-See 'Electrical connections, ECA 30 / 31'.

-The flow temperature sensor must always be connected in order to have the desired functionality.
+See the Mounting Guide (delivered with the application key) for specific connections. - The flow temperature sensor must always be connected in order to have the desired functionality.
 If the sensor is not connected or the cable is short-circuited, the motorized control valve closes (safety function).